8ahmedanwer8/randomForestClassifierTinkering/README.md

 # randomForestClassifierTinkering
-Just tinkering with sci-kit learn, pyplot, seaborn and random forest.
+ Just tinkering with sci-kit learn, pyplot, seaborn and random forest and KNN classifiers